Netherlands PM Mark Rutte tells Parliament Brexit is a ‘terrible idea’

-Rutte offered his view on the ongoing Brexit negotiations during his Thursday speech to the House of Commons in which he invoked the strong bonds between the two countries forged during the Second World War.

 “In Europe, we now face the great unknown of Brexit.
-Let me be totally honest, I still think it’s a terrible idea,” Rutte said in his speech, as Prime Minister Justin Trudeau looked on.
+Let me be totally honest, I still think it’s a terrible idea,” Rutte said in his speech, as Trudeau looked on.

-He said the negotiations are proving complex because “it’s not so easy to unbreak the eggs that made the omelette.”
+Rutte said that Brexit negotiations are proving complex because “it’s not so easy to unbreak the eggs that made the omelette.”

 Rutte said his country needs to continue working with the United Kingdom and that it remains a key partner for the Netherlands, and for Canada.

-“Together with Canada I’m sure we will succeed in building new and even stronger bridges between both sides of the Atlantic,” he said, adding the was a topic of discussion during his private meeting with Trudeau in the morning.
+“Together with Canada I’m sure we will succeed in building new and even stronger bridges between both sides of the Atlantic,” he said, adding that he discussed the issue with Trudeau during their private meeting.

+Trudeau told Parliament that the bond between Canada and the Netherlands has been “tested and solidified on the battle field.”
+He said the countries share a strong sense of duty and a commitment to fairness.

 The Dutch leader said his country and Canada helped build the international rules-based order that rose from the “ruins” of the Second World War, including NATO, the United Nations and the World Trade Organization.